tytydraco/yessleep/out/Somethings_in_my_basement.md

 My eyes adjust a bit to the darkness, and I see something.
 A dog?
 It almost looks like it could be...

 But my hopes were quickly crushed as it stood up, it's head scraping against the ceiling.
 It was breathing heavily, like it hadn't seen a human being in years.
 Surely it hadn't.
-As it made it's way closer I could see that it's skin was rotting and peeling off it's arms and legs.
+The knife I had in my hand fell to the floor, I was shaking too hard to keep any grip on it.
+And as it made it's way closer I could see that it's skin was rotting and peeling off it's arms and legs.

 I didn't wanna stay to see the rest, so I bolted up the stairs and out the door, running to my neighbors house.
 I pounded on the door but I got no answer.
 I checked under the rug and in their plant for a key, but I didn't find one.